If you’re looking for true wireless earbuds under $100 with a great balanced sound, the Cambridge Audio buds are among the top options.

 They sound great for all music genres.
 You can enjoy some rock with guitars strings and strong vocals.
 Maybe fancy something calmer in a classical tune.
 Or enjoy the beat with some modern hip hip.

 Cambridge Audio Melomania 1 can do it all with ease.
 Granted, these are neutral sounding, so if you’re a basshead, you won’t be happy with their power quantity.
-For bass earbuds, go here.
+See best bass earbuds instead.

 But when it comes to jack-off-all-trades, a neutral signature is the best you can get.
 And this is exactly what Melomania 1 are.